observeinc/terraform-provider-observe/docs/resources/monitor_v2.md

 ### Optional

 - `actions` (Block List) The list of shared actions to which this monitor is connected. (see [below for nested schema](#nestedblock--actions))
-- `comment` (String) A longer description of the monitor.
-This can include details like how to resolve the issue, links to runbooks, etc.
 - `data_stabilization_delay` (String) expresses the minimum time that should elapse before data is considered "good enough" to evaluate.
 Choosing a delay really depends on the expectations of latency of data and whether data is expected to arrive later than other data and thus would change previously evaluated results.
 - `description` (String) A brief description of the monitor.
 - `groupings` (Block List) Describes the groups that logically separate events/rows/etc from each other.
 If monitor dataset is resource type and monitor strategy is promote, this field should be either empty or only contain the primary keys of the dataset. (see [below for nested schema](#nestedblock--groupings))